AlaSQL/alasql/README.md

 ### AlaSQL supports plugins

 AlaSQL supports plugins.
-To install the plugin you need to use the `REQUIRE` statement.
+To install a plugin you need to use the `REQUIRE` statement.
 See more [at the wiki](https://github.com/agershun/alasql/wiki/Plugins)